OscarDS/pymemdyn/README.md

                                 Queueing system to use (slurm, pbs, pbs_ib and svgd supported)
           -d, --debug
-          --debugFast           run pymemdyn in debug mode with less min and eq steps.
-                                Do not use for simulation results!

 3. Updates are very easy thanks to the git versioning system.
 Once